adidas AG (ADS.F) (FRA:ADS) Given a €260.00 Price Target by Nord/LB Analysts

-Nord/LB set a €260.00 ($305.88) price target on adidas AG (ADS.F) (FRA:ADS) in a research note issued to investors on Wednesday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Nord/LB set a €260.00 ($305.88) price target on adidas AG (ADS.F) (FRA:ADS) in a research report sent to investors on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 adidas AG, together with its subsidiaries, designs, develops, produces, and markets athletic and sports lifestyle products worldwide.
 The company operates in 10 segments: Europe, North America Adidas, North America Reebok, Asia-Pacific, Russia/CIS, Latin America, Emerging Markets, Adidas Golf, Runtastic, and Other Centrally Managed Businesses.